 Why the Series LLC works well for holding real estate

-The Texas Series LLC is quickly becoming the preferred business entity for real estate investors.
-By using the Series LLC, a real estate investor can now pay for only one business entity and get the liability protection that normally takes multiple entities.
+The Series LLC is quickly becoming the preferred business entity for real estate investors.
+By using the Texas Series LLC, real estate investors can now pay for only one business entity and get the liability protection that normally takes multiple entities.
 This is because each property can be owned by a separate series within one Series LLC.
 Should one series be sued, the remaining series (and the real estate owned therein) would not be affected.